willuhm-js/Reddposter/README.md

 # Reddposter
-Bot that grabs content from Reddit (r/showerthoughts), repackages it from a tweet template, and reposts it on Instagram.
+Bot that grabs content from Reddit (r/showerthoughts), repackages it from a tweet template, and reposts it on Instagram ever interval.

 ## Installation / Configuration
 #### Installation